Lebi-lxagvaa/MAPF_Problem/README.md

 _Generated via the codings in the evaluation folder._

+There is just one given instance, which is 'maze_s10_a30.lp' that our encoding did not solve within a time limit of three hours.
+But that only means the pruning-encoding.
+Our normal one did solve it in around two hours.

 ### Usages
 The encodings can be found in the folder encodings and are used with the instances in the following way:
 ```